jenkinsdockerdemo/openshift-container-platform/docs/Lab04:DeployingWorkloadonOpenshift.md

 $ export PATH=$PATH:~/OpenShift
 ```

-5. Now run below command on shell/command prompt to check the **version** of OpenShift client an to verify that it is successfully configured.
+5. Now run below command on shell/command prompt to check the **version** of OpenShift client and to verify that it is successfully configured.
 <img src="../images/84check_version.jpg"/>

 ### Exercise 03: Deployment in OpenShift using CLI